Camp Information - Barretstown Policies

 Children missing home

-We have found from experience some parents inform their child prior to coming to camp that they will collect them straight away if they are missing home.
-In such circumstances the child is often keen to move straight to this step and reluctant to engage in some of the effective strategies mentioned.
+We have found from experience, that some parents inform their child prior to coming to camp, that they will collect them straight away if they are missing home.
+In such circumstances, the child is often keen to move straight to this step and reluctant to engage in some of the effective strategies mentioned.
 We therefore ask for the parent/guardians support to prepare their child for their stay at camp.
 Please be assured a member of the camp team will call the child’s parent/guardian for guidance if our usual techniques are not effective.